-∮∮∮1 Executes the system operation [ObjCopy] which copies the contents of the current object to the Copy Object clipboard Executes the system operation [ObjPaste] which ₽ copies the contents of the clipboard into the current Paste Object object, replacing its previous value #4 Executes the system operation [ObjPrint] that prints the current object Print Object ?
-Executes the system operation [Edit] which edits the current object using the standard system editor Edit Object S Executes a defined function in DSE that edits the current object using the Array Editor (Unicode Edition) Edit Array or a spreadsheet-like interface based upon the Grid object (Classic Edition).
-See Array Editor on page 35 Executes a defined function in DSE that runs the Chart Wizard to plot the current object using the]chart SharpPlot User Command.
+∮∮∮1 Executes the system operation [ObjCopy] which copies the contents of the current object to the Copy Object clipboard ▦┙ Executes the system operation [ObjPaste] which copies the contents of the clipboard into the current Paste Object object, replacing its previous value ## Executes the system operation [ObjPrint].
+Prints the current object.
+Note that if the object is being edited, Print Object the version of the object displayed in the edit window is printed.
+TM ∇ Executes the system operation [Edit] which edits the current object using the standard system editor Edit Object ₹ Executes a defined function in DSE that edits the current object using the Array Editor (Unicode Edition) Edit Array or a spreadsheet-like interface based upon the Grid object (Classic Edition).
+See Array Editor on page 37 Executes a defined function in DSE that runs the Chart Wizard to plot the current object using the ]chart

+User Command.